aaronsabellek/Google_Data_Analytics_Bellabeat_Case_Study/README.md

-# Google "Data Analytics" Case Study
+e# Google "Data Analytics" Case Study
 ### How Can a Wellness Technology Company Play It Smart?

 The following analysis is the **final project of the "Data Analysis" course from Google** offered on the online platform Coursera.
 It is intended to apply, deepen and present what has been learned.
 The task is to analyze a specific data set for the company Bellabeat, a high-tech manufacturer of health-focused products for women, and its marketing purposes.
 For this purpose it follows the 6 steps taught by Google for analysis: